What is a Brand Personality?

 - Excitement – This may be daring, spirited, imaginative and up to date

-- Competence – This relates to being reliable, intelligence and successful
+- Competence – This relates to being reliable, intelligent and successful

 - Sophistication – Being upper class and charming